 ■ Report research based critical evaluation adopting professional standards.

-■ Conduct and write-up a group research project orally disseminate the descriptive results in a presentation.
+■ Conduct and write-up a group research project proposal and orally disseminate the descriptive results.

 Minimum Requirement for Award of Credits